-I INELIA The text string to use us the prefix for the BBB resolution generated OFFSET ET The offset of the DJDE prefix from the start of the record SKIP The byte position of start of the DJDE parameters in a DJDE record JDE If specified, a JDE= DJDE will be generated with the specified value JDL If specified, a JDL= DJDE will be generated with the specified value PRINTFORMNAME Indicates whether or not XFGUTIL should add variable text to the form sample that displays the form name displays the form name

-FEMPEOPMNAME Specifies a different form name with which the form will be downloaded and
+PREFIX The text string to use as the prefix for the DJDE records generated OFFSET The offset of the DJDE prefix from the start of the record SKIP The byte position of start of the DJDE parameters in a DJDE record JDE If specified, a JDE= DJDE will be generated with the specified value JDL If specified, a JDL= DJDE will be generated with the specified value PRINTFORMNAME Indicates whether or not XFGUTIL should add variable text to the form sample that displays the form name TEMPFORMNAME Specifies a different form name with which the form will be downloaded and sampled.

-TEMPFORMNAME Specifies a different form name with which the form will be downloaded and sampled.
 This can be used to avoid overwriting a production version of a form that you have updated and wish to sample before going live.